The new tax law makes it harder to claim a tax deduction for charitable contributions. While charitable giving should not be...Read more

 The New Tax Law Means It's Time to Review Your Estate Plan

-In December 2017, Republicans in Congress and President Trump doubled the federal estate tax exemption to $11.18 million for individuals and $22.36 million for couples, indexed for inflation.
+In December 2017, Republicans in Congress and President Trump increased the federal estate tax exemption to $11.18 million for individuals and $22.36 million for couples, indexed for inflation.
+(For 2021, the figures are $11.7 million and $23.4 million, respectively.)
 The tax rate for those few estates subject to taxation is 40 percent.

 For example, as recently as 2001 the federal estate tax exemption was a mere $675,000.
 Someone with, say, an $800,000 estate who hasn’t changed their estate plan since then could see the entire estate go to their children and none to their spouse.

 Another consideration is how the new tax law might affect capital gains taxes.
 When someone inherits property, such as a house or stocks, the property is usually worth more than it was when the original owner purchased it.
 If the beneficiary were to sell the property, there could be huge capital gains taxes.
 Fortunately, when someone inherits property, the property’s tax basis is "stepped up," which means the tax basis would be the current value of the property.
 If the same property is gifted, there is no "step up" in basis, so the gift recipient would have to pay capital gains taxes.
 Previously, in order to avoid the estate tax you might have given property to your children or to a trust, even though there would be capital gains consequences.
 Now, it might be better for your beneficiaries to inherit the property.